Kinvey/kinvey-cli/README.md

 ## Getting Started

-Kinvey CLI requires you to authenticate and to have a working profile.
+Kinvey CLI requires you to authenticate.
 The fastest way to get started is to run the `kinvey init` command.
-It prompts for credentials and hostname and creates a working profile for you.
+It prompts for credentials and hostname and creates a working profile for you, which stores the settings for you for future executions.

 Note that you only need to specify a host if you are on a dedicated Kinvey instance.
 Otherwise just press Enter to continue.